wanderingbonzi/minecraft-performance-guide/README.md

 # 📈 Minecraft-performance-guide
-A guide on how to fully optimize Minecraft: Java Edition to squeeze out every, and last frame per second.
+A guide on how to fully optimize Minecraft: Java Edition to squeeze out every, and last frame per second!
 I'm creating this for people with low end hardware, aka those who have troubles with running Minecraft at a playable, stable framerate.
 I've been a low end player for a while and I know the pain, and I wanna help by bringing you the biggest optimization guide!

-**Q: Will these tweaks mentioned break my system, Bonzi?**
+**Will these tweaks mentioned break my system, Bonzi?**

-**A:** It shouldn't.
+They shouldn't.
 I've done most of these on my old, low end laptop and it didn't do too much harm.
 But since this is more organised, there's a smaller chance to break anything

 **WARNING: If you end up breaking anything, I cannot be held accountable.
 I am just trying to help people.**